El-Arise/Microsoft-Fabric/DP-700/Implement Real-Time Intelligence with Microsoft Fabric/README.md

    An Eventhouse is a special storage container for real‑time data.

-   Inside it are KQL databases, which let you query and analyze streaming information.
+   Inside it are KQL databases that let you query and analyze streaming data.

 4. Create Real‑Time Dashboards